alpha-yadav/DSA/readme.md

 Nested loops can significantly increase the runtime of your program.
 If the outer loop iterates `m` times and the inner loop iterates `n` times, the total number of iterations is `m * n`.
 This is known as O(m*n) time complexity, which can be computationally expensive for large values of `m` and `n`.
 Always be mindful of the potential performance impact when using nested loops.

+#  O(log n) types of Algorithms
+O(log n) algorithms are characterized by their ability to reduce the problem size by a constant factor with each step.
+This typically involves dividing the problem in half (or some other constant fraction) repeatedly until a base case is reached.
+Here are some common types:

+**1. Binary Search:**  This is the quintessential O(log n) algorithm.
+It works on sorted data.
+To search for a value, you repeatedly compare the target value to the middle element of the current search range.
+If the target is smaller, you discard the upper half; if larger, you discard the lower half.
+This halves the search space with each comparison.

+**2. Binary Tree Operations (Search, Insertion, Deletion in a balanced tree):**  Balanced binary search trees (like AVL trees, red-black trees) maintain a roughly balanced structure, ensuring that the height of the tree is logarithmic in the number of nodes.
+Operations like searching, inserting, and deleting a node involve traversing a path down the tree, which takes O(log n) time in a balanced tree.

+**3. Merge Sort and Quick Sort (in the average case):** These sorting algorithms have a time complexity of O(n log n).
+While not strictly O(log n), the logarithmic factor arises from the recursive nature of the algorithms.
+They repeatedly divide the data into smaller subproblems, which are then recursively sorted and merged.
+The `log n` part reflects the number of recursive levels.
+(Note: QuickSort can be O(n²) in the worst case, but this is less common with good pivot selection).

+**4. Exponentiation by Squaring:**  This algorithm calculates a<sup>b</sup> efficiently (where a and b are integers).
+It works by repeatedly squaring the base and adjusting the exponent, reducing the number of multiplications needed from O(b) to O(log b).

+**5. Finding an element in a Trie:** Tries are tree-like data structures used for storing strings.
+Searching for a specific string in a trie takes O(m log n) time, where 'm' is the length of the string and 'n' is the number of strings in the trie.
+The logarithmic component comes from the branching factor of the trie (if it's balanced).

+**Key characteristics that lead to O(log n) complexity:**

+* **Divide and Conquer:** The problem is repeatedly divided into smaller subproblems of roughly equal size.
+* **Halving (or similar constant-factor reduction):**  The size of the problem is reduced by a constant factor in each step.
+* **Sorted Data (often, but not always):**  Many O(log n) algorithms leverage sorted data to efficiently search or operate on elements.

+It's important to note that the base of the logarithm (e.g., base 2, base 10) doesn't affect the Big O notation, as it's just a constant factor.
+The crucial part is that the number of operations grows logarithmically with the input size.